 If you aren’t already collecting customer emails and information, now’s the time.
 Email marketing is a great way to connect with your customers and fill them in on your latest promotions, events, and where your truck will be located.
 MailChimp is free and small-business friendly.
 Build sign up forms, design branded newsletters, and track your open and click rates.

-There’s no shortage of mobile food apps available to make running your food truck easier.
+Regardless of your food truck design or the type of food you serve, there’s no shortage of mobile food apps available to make running your food truck easier.
 With these simple tips and tricks in your back pocket, you can get even more out of these apps so you can focus on what’s most important to you – sharing your food with the masses.